NIKHIL67ydv/IDMatrix/README.md

 * Send important notifications, emergency alerts, and reminders.
 * Maintain direct communication between public departments and citizens.

-Overall, CivisID replicates the fundamental features of national ID systems (similar to Aadhaar, SSN, etc.) by providing secure registration, validation, monitoring, and data persistence—all from a lightweight and efficient Java CLI environment.
+Overall, IDMatrix replicates the fundamental features of national ID systems (similar to Aadhaar, SSN, etc.) by providing secure registration, validation, monitoring, and data persistence—all from a lightweight and efficient Java CLI environment.

 ---